 Dishwasher – Cleaning and Maintenance

-If you don’t have much time to sit around reading elaborate articles on how to clean your dishwasher, take a look at the image given below before you run back to the kitchen to finish cleaning your dishwasher.
+If you don’t have much time to sit around reading elaborate articles on dishwasher cleaning and maintenance, take a look at the image given below before you run back to the kitchen to finish cleaning your dishwasher.
 For those of you with time on your hands, continue reading for effective methods and tips to maintain a healthy dishwasher.

 For those of you who are still waiting to get further details and instructions about cleaning your dishwasher, here is some happy news.
 A dishwasher is an appliance that requires very low maintenance efforts as it cleans itself to a certain extent during each wash cycle.
 So frequent cleaning may not be necessary.
 However, in order to ensure that the internal parts remain unharmed and functional, it will be wise to clean your dishwasher once a month.